Travel Health - Precautions Along the Way

 Tips for flying

-Flying is not always fun.
+Flying isn't always fun.
 But you can take steps to

 make it easier and to feel better during and after your flight.